-Final push for local election votes
+Party leaders clash over council tax bills

 A total of 4,371 seats are up for grabs across 150 councils, with six mayoral elections also taking place.

+Mrs May cited Wandsworth council, which has been run by the Tories since the late 1970s but is one of Labour's main targets in London, as an example of how Conservative-run town halls supported communities, protected services and yet kept council tax rises to a minimum.

+"No clearer example can there be that Conservative councils cost you less," the PM said.
-It is the first England-wide test of electoral opinion since last year's snap general election.

-All council seats in London, Birmingham, Manchester, Leeds and Newcastle are up for election.
+In the first England-wide test of electoral opinion since last year's snap general election, all council seats in London, Birmingham, Manchester, Leeds and Newcastle are up for election.

 In other areas, a third of the seats are being contested.